vardilab/host-virus-pairing/README.md

 ```
 cd-hit-est -c 0.95 -T 32 -i all_cells.transcripts.edit.fasta -o all_cells.transcripts.95.fasta
 ```
-#### Low-complexity transcripts are removed from the transcript file
+#### Low-complexity transcripts are removed from the transcript file using bbduk.sh utility from BBmap

 input: deduplicated transcripts from all cells (cells.transcripts.95.fasta)
 output: deduplicated transcripts, with low-complexity transcripts removed.